-Probiotics work differently for everyone because we all have a unique and different gut ecosystem.
-If you want to reap the benefits of probiotics do consider taking them for a long time on a regular basis.
-Probiotics do not survive for long in the gut, so you would need to take them every day.
+Probiotics work differently for everyone because no two gut ecosystems are the same.
+If you want to reap the benefits of probiotics you should consider taking them for a long time on a regular basis.
+Probiotics do not survive for long in the gut, so you should take them every day.

 The best way to safely take probiotics is through natural foods.
 If you aren’t convinced about supplements but want to enjoy the benefits of probiotics, you should consider eating different kinds of fermented foods.

 Here are some fermented foods that are teeming with all sorts of beneficial micro-organisms:

 Alternatively you could also consider prebiotics to help your microbiome function at optimal capacity.
 These are non-digestible food components that boost the activity of the good bacteria found in our guts.